VoodooChild99/Conquer/README.md

 Once you've installed and configured the malware, enter something into one of these password input boxes and click the `SIGN IN OR REGISTER` button, you should be able to see the output in the console of the malware app.

 ### The Malware
-You can find the malware code in the [Conquer](./Conquer) directory.
+The malware's source code in the [Conquer](./Conquer) directory.
 Once you've installed the malware, please grant it with the accessibility service permission in the system settings.
 After this, the malware should function normally.

 ### Attack Scenarios
 1. **Normal**: Input something into the `Password`, and you'll see the case-insensitive version of the string and input time intervals.